-The Department of Biomedical Engineering has been materially assisted by extraordinary University funding and awards from the Whitaker Foundation.
-Extensive facilities include teaching and research laboratories that provide students with unusual access to contemporary research instruments specially selected for their relevance to biomedical engineering.
+The Department of Biomedical Engineering has been supported by grants obtained from the National Institutes of Health, National Science Foundation, Department of Transportation, Department of Defense, New York State, numerous reserach foundations, and University funding.
+The extensice new facilities that have recently been added both at the Medical Center and Morningside campus now include new teaching and research laboratories that provide students with access to contemporary research equipment.
 An undergraduate wet laboratory devoted to biomechanics along with a cellular engineering and a biomedical imaging and a computational teaching laboratory provide equipment normally reserved for advanced research and provide exceptional access to current practices in biomedical engineering and related sciences.
 Specific research facilities of the biomedical engineering faculty members are included with the faculty listings.
 These laboratories are supplemented by department-wide core facilities, including a tissue culture facility, a histology facility, a confocal microscope, an atomic force microscope, an epifluorescence microscope, a freezer room, and a machine shop.